AnthonyArena95/Cyber-Kill-Chain/README.md

 - Metasploit Framework - An open-source penetration testing framework that helps find, exploit and validate vulnerabilities.
 - John the Ripper - A password cracking tool that supports various password hash types
 - Metasploitable3 - A virtual machine built with a large amount of security vulnerabilities
+- Hydra - A password cracking tool used for various services
+- Hashcat - A hashed passwords cracking tool that supports various hashes
+- SQLMap - An open-source penetration tool that automates the process of detecting and exploiting SQL injection flaws and enumerates data
+- Netcat - A network utility for reading from and writing to network connections using TCP and UDP

+### Proposed Hardening

+- Update and patch all software and services to mitigate known vulnerabilities
+- Access controls to restrict access to network scanning tools and monitor for unauthorized use
+- Vulnerability scan endpoints to identify and remediate current weaknesses
+- Encrypt data at rest and in transfit to promote confidentiality
+- Least privilege to o limit user access to only what is necessary

 ## Steps